 Make ZenGRC Part of Your Vendor Management Strategy

-ZenGRC helps you manage your potential risks within your information security ecosystem, including strategic vendor management.
+ZenGRC helps you manage potential risks within your information security ecosystem, including strategic vendor management.

-You can also implement business questionnaires, which are an efficient way of gathering documentation from your vendors.
+You can also implement business questionnaires, an efficient way of gathering vendor documentation.
 Use the weighing scale feature to apply a risk score to each vendor within your organization, helping you prioritize the high-risk business relationships in your supply chain.

 Worry-free GRC is the Zen way!
 Schedule a demo of ZenGRC today.